 Unlike Delivery and Experience monitoring, which initiate tests, Usage monitoring involves passively monitoring traffic as it passes through a point in the network.
-This means that the monitoring point must be connected to a destination mirror port (SPAN port) on a switch (in order to view the traffic on the source mirror port) or it must pass traffic from one monitoring point port to another (through bypass ports).
-We refer to these two methods as “out-of-band” and “inline” respectively.
-In either case, you typically want to monitor traffic at an aggregation point in the network.
-See Positioning Your Monitoring Point for more information on where to deploy your monitoring point for Usage monitoring.
+You typically want to monitor traffic at an aggregation point in the network.
+See Deploying Your Monitoring Point for more information on where to deploy your monitoring point for Usage monitoring.

 There are two methods for physically connecting a monitoring point to your network for Usage monitoring: “out-of-band” and “inline”.
 The out-of-band method uses one port on the monitoring point.
 The inline method uses two.

 The out-of-band method requires that your switch is capable of port mirroring.
 The switch’s source mirror port is the one being monitored (typically the aggregation point).
 The switch’s destination mirror port is connected to a Usage monitoring port (Out-of-band) on the monitoring point.